KintCark/COMFYUI-ANDROID-TERMUX/README.md

 u must do this before you start comfyui do not use comfyui manager u have to manually install your nodes.

+you can now use comfyui on 8 or maybe 6gb ram all u need is tile decoder then put it on 384x384 overlap 192 we can now do 1024x1024 or higher but beware your phone will get 🔥